 While teaching at the University of Redlands I have had significant experiences in the Philippines and Haiti where the study of language instruction and teacher education have been critical to my growing knowledge and understanding of how one learns English and at the same time maintains a rich cultural heritage while navigating and challenging the norms of a historically white curricula.

-I am currently working on research related to the Haitian public school system and teacher education in Port-au-Prince and live in Redlands with my husband and two dogs, Indy, a Corgi, and Pippa, our dachshund.
-We enjoy long walks, swimming, tennis, travel, reading, writing and research.
+I am currently working on research related to the teaching and representation of HIV+ characters in young adult novels.
+Past research includes the teaching of LGBTQ+ young adult literature, the teaching of writing, and curriculum design.
+I live in Redlands, CA with my husband and Corgi, Indiana Jones (Indy).
+We enjoy long walks, swimming, tennis, travel, reading, and writing.

 The teaching of reading and writing